-4.7.
-Review of this Policy
+4.8 Review of this Policy

-The Policy will be reviewed every two years in advance of the review date i.e. 9 April 2026 unless new or revised legislation or national guidance necessitates an earlier review.
+The Policy will be reviewed every two years unless new or revised legislation or national guidance necessitates an earlier review.
 The Designated Liaison Person and the Deputy Designated Liaison Person(s) may arrange to meet in order to discuss the operation of the Policy.